 Purpose is to Respace a particular byte field, it takes multiple spaces and reduces them down to one, great for fixing up addresses.
+It also has an option to justify the data.

-if \$respace(NAME)="Neil Armstrong"
+if \$respace(NAME,J)="Neil Armstrong"

-extract NewNumField=\$respace(byte-field) extract NewNumField=\$respace(byte-field)
+extract NewNumField=\$respace(byte-field,J) extract NewNumField=\$respace(byte-field,N)